museumofprague/immersive_room_rider/README.md

 # Imerssive room Museum of Prague
 We are providing technical details for audio visual content for the immersive room at Museum of Prague main building at Florenc, Prague, Czech Republic.

+## Photo
+Convert to equirectangular format first, then you can convert to cubemap [online](https://jaxry.github.io/panorama-to-cubemap/).
+[Source code](https://github.com/jaxry/panorama-to-cubemap).
 ## Video
 We are using [Pixera media server](https://pixera.one/en/) for projector blending and synchronization.
 No need to create videomapping, just pass your clean video to Pixera server.